 One of the opportunities for leadership growth is through our student government, the Associated Student Body.
 Each year, a new slate of elected officers is chosen by the students.
 Over the course of their tenure, they learn about the components of leadership by grappling with real issues.
 By partnering with the assistant head of Middle School, these students learn what living UPrep's mission, vision and values truly means.

-Once in Upper School, student leadership takes many forms.
+In the Upper School, student leadership takes many forms.
 Our faculty encourage each student to find a way to use their voice to guide their peers.
-Many juniors and seniors participate in the UPrep summer leadership institute, where students choose to focus their learning on leadership in student life, academics, athletics, or the arts.
-More formally, the Associated Student Body is an elected body charged with designing community-building student events.